 Months before the manga series came to an end, famed Japanese animation studio J.C.Staff announced plans to adapt it into an anime television series, and Season 1 of Hi Score Girl premiered on July 14, 2018.
 It was an immediate hit among fans of the source material and new viewers alike, and this prompted J.C.Staff to renew the show.
 Subsequently, an original video animation (OVA) episode was released.
 A second season was quickly commissioned as well.

 High Score Girl Season 2 Release Date

 High Score Girl season 1, consisting of 12 episodes, premiered on July 14, 2018 and it ran till September 28 of the same year.
 Months later, on March 20, 2019, three OVA special episodes were released under the title High Score Girl: Extra Stage, leaving fans delighted.
 Further, during the screening event of the OVA episodes, J.C.Staff announced that a second season had been confirmed.

 High Score Girl season 2 released in Japan on October 26, 2019 and came to an end on December 21, 2019 after airing for 9 episodes.
 As far as the release of the show in the US is concerned, we do know that Netflix has North American rights to the show.
 So, it quite likely that High Score Girl season 2 will release on Netflix sometime in 2021.

 High Score Girl English Dub:

-Hi Score Girl enjoys a pretty large following in the West and hence, it came as a surprise when an English dub was not released.
+High Score Girl enjoys a pretty large following in the West and hence, it came as a surprise when an English dub was not released.
 However, a few months after the release of Season 1, an English dub of the show was finally licensed.
-If you want to watch the show in English, you can find dubbed episodes on Netflix.
+If you want to watch the show in English, you can find dubbed episodes of season 1 on Netflix.

 Read more in anime preview: Diabolik Lovers